Breastfeeding + Pumping

 Yield: 30-ish cookies

 I’d encourage you to bake a batch or two of these before your little one shows up.
 I like to bake them ahead of time and then freeze them in bags of 6-12 or so.
 Once baby arrives, I then pull out one bag at a time and work my way through them those first couple weeks.
-Honestly, these are often my breakfast and/or that 4am ‘omg I am so hungry’ snack you so desperately need.
+Like I said, these are often my breakfast and/or that 4am ‘omg I am so hungry’ snack you so desperately need.

 INGREDIENTS

-- 1/3 C brewers/nutritional yeast
+• 1/3 C brewer’s yeast

 DIRECTIONS

-Preheat oven to 350 degrees.
+01. Preheat oven to 350 degrees.
 In electric mixer, beat together butter and oil on medium speed until creamy.
 Add sugars and beat 2-3 minutes, scraping down sides of bowl as needed.
 Add in eggs and beat until combined.

-In separate bowl, whisk together all dry (remaining) ingredients.
+02. In separate bowl, whisk together all dry (remaining) ingredients.
 On low, slowly add this dry mixture into your wet mixture, again scraping sides as needed, just until combined.
 Stir in chocolate chips.

 Ok, so that’s my best lactation cookie recipe.
 These nursing cookies do dry out quicker than a traditional cookie, so I really do recommend freezing smaller baked batches right away and then pulling them out as you want to eat them.
 You can also freeze the dough for baking later.
 If you bring some to a friend?
 I’d bring some fresh and then others packaged for freezing for them to pull out later too.